Advanced search strategies

 Field searching

-Records in library databases are comprised of fields containing specific pieces of bibliographic information.
-Limiting your search to specific fields can yield more precise results.
+Records in library databases are made up of different fields that contain specific pieces of information about each resource.
+By focusing your search on certain fields, you can get more relevant results.
 Common fields include:

 • author